These are the characters that appear in Family Matters.

 - Hollywood Nerd: Is supposed to be geeky like Steve, despite being played by a gorgeous actress.

 - Love Makes You Crazy: She takes this to rather frightening extremes, going so far as to blame Steve's infatuation with Laura on Laura herself.

 - Nerds Are Sexy: Definitely.
 While not a Dude Magnet like Laura, she's considered beautiful in-universe and out.

 - Romantic False Lead: Before the last season, she's treated like a legitimate love interest.
 But Steve was meant to be with his first love Laura.

 - Single-Target Sexuality: Totally and absolutely Steve-sexual.

 - Vitriolic Best Buds: Eventually, she becomes this with Laura until the final season.

-- What Does She See in Him?: Many people on the show wonder how a hot girl like Myra can be attracted to Steve.
+- What Does She See in Him?: Many have wondered how a hot girl like Myra can be attracted to Steve.

-- Yandere: Especially in the last season where she secretly put a camera in Steve's glasses so she can see what he's doing at all times.
+- Yandere: Especially in the last season where she secretly puts a camera in Steve's glasses so she can see what he's doing at all times.